johnmcfarlane/papers/cpp/contractual-disappointment.md

 ## Acknowledgements

-Thanks to Alicja Przybyś and Andrzej Krzemieński for much feedback, correction and guidance.
+Thanks to Alicja Przybyś, Andrzej Krzemieński, Krister Walfridsson and Phil Nash for feedback, correction and guidance.

 ## Appendix A - Toolchain-Specific Recommendations